Our Rooms

 Activities in the room are age-appropriate and we’ll try lots of new and exciting things from making , building , rolling , bouncing, dressing up and so on.
 There’s lots of fun!

-Little Locos has access to its own garden area.
+Inventors has access to its own garden area.
 This has Teletubby mounds complete with tunnels.
-These are located right next to the railway line (albeit behind the fence!), and children are encouraged to climb onto these mounds as the steam trains rattle by.
-It’s all great fun.
+These are located right next to the railway line (albeit behind the fence!) and children are encouraged to climb onto these mounds as the steam trains rattle by.
+Its all good fun.

 It also has access to the fourth and largest garden area.
 This also has a Teletubby mound so that the children can get a great view of the steam trains.
 Resources in the garden are designed to allow the children to create their own games.
 This could be making a castle from the rubber bricks in the construction zone, or moving the large black pipe onto the Teletubby mound so that they can slide down it (assuming the crocodiles are not there!}